dydacki/brave-ai/README.md

 npm run start _taskName_
 ```

 Replace `_taskName_` with the name of the specific task you want to handle.
-This should correspond to the first word in the filename of the task class located in the `src/tasks` subfolder.
+This should correspond to the first word in the filename of the task class located in the `src/tasks` sub-folder.
+Character casing of the task name does not matter.

 ## Application Flow